k-takata/minpac/README.md

 | `'do'`     | Post-update hook.
 See [Post-update hooks](#post-update-hooks).
 Default: empty |

 The `'branch'` and `'rev'` options are slightly different.
 The `'branch'` option is used only when the plugin is newly installed.
 It clones the plugin by `git clone <URL> --depth=<DEPTH> -b <BRANCH>`.
-This is faster, but you cannot change the branch later.
+This is faster at the installation, but it can be slow if you want to change the branch (by the `'rev'` option) later.
+This cannot specify a commit ID.
 The `'rev'` option is used both for installing and updating the plugin.
 It installs the plugin by `git clone <URL> && git checkout <REV>` and updates the plugin by `git fetch && git checkout <REV>`.
 This is slower because it clones the whole repository, but you can change the rev (commit ID, branch or tag) later.
+So, if you want to change the branch frequently or want to specify a commit ID, you should use the `'rev'` option.
+Otherwise you can use the `'branch'` option.

 #### minpac#update([{name}[, {config}]])